-Verifying a document without Adobe Reader
+Verifying a document with a link

 Verifying a document with Adobe Reader